Skip to main content

 Water Damage Restoration Certification in New York

 Get certified in Water Damage Restoration in New York through NISCR's online, self-paced program with a same-day certificate.
 From Long Island's coastal flooding to burst pipes during Buffalo and Syracuse winters, water-loss work is one of the most in-demand restoration skills across the Empire State.
-This keyword-rich credential helps New York technicians prove competency in extraction, structural drying, and moisture mapping.
+This credential helps New York technicians prove competency in extraction, structural drying, and moisture mapping.

 100% online & self-paced — your certificate the same day, anywhere in New York.